JStoresund/notes-V25/nettverk/_nettverk.md

           - Each candidate RP declares its existance to selected *BootStrap Router (BSR)* using unicast routing
           - BSR announces candidate RPs periodically using flooding
         - Auto RP
-          - Candidate RP announces itself to mappign agent in mcast group 224.0.1.39
+          - Candidate RP announces itself to mapping agent in mcast group 224.0.1.39
           - Mapping agent broker selects and announces RP in specific mcast group 224.0.1.40
           - Dense mode or preconfigured
         - Address embedded-RP